ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-06-ethereum-classic-course-16-what-is-wetc/index.md

 ![WETC and dapps.](./4.png)

-As so many dapps support the ERC-20 smart contract standard, then WETC has become a convenient way to keep some money to use them.
+With the majority of dapps on the ETC network supporting the ERC-20 token standard, WETC has since become a convenient way to use and interact with them.

 This is especially true for swap decentralized exchanges where users may trade $WETC for many other kinds of ERC-20 tokens.